 We will once again have a dance party complete with a DJ, refreshments, and games on Saturday night.
 It will be held at the Hyatt this year.

 There is no formal family registration process although we will ask them to sign-in at the information table so we can acknowledge their joining us.
-We will ave Sisters II Ice Cream will be out with us on Friday and Sunday to serve delicious treats, and Gabi’s Grounds will be on site Saturday and Sunday to fulfill your coffee needs.
+We will have Sisters II Ice Cream out with us on Friday and Sunday to serve delicious treats, and Gabi’s Grounds will be on site Saturday and Sunday to fulfill your coffee needs.
 A list of nearby restaurants can be found at information services.

 There are several options for families looking to stay in the area for the duration of the Equestrian Tournament.
 Please note that room rates are higher than normal due to all of the events in town.
 Two nearby hotels that we have set up room blocks at for families are:

 Holiday Inn Crabtree Valley – (919) 782-8600